novuhq/blog/2024/Nov/MCID-188/developers-guide-to-choosing-the-best-notification-platfrom.md

 ![https://paper-attachments.dropboxusercontent.com/s_3A751D176E5DDEDFE7E3CEE16550EBA8C689B2FA68656B180A10AE82ED7A93DE_1725357901549_Screenshot_20240903-110352.png](https://paper-attachments.dropboxusercontent.com/s_3A751D176E5DDEDFE7E3CEE16550EBA8C689B2FA68656B180A10AE82ED7A93DE_1725357901549_Screenshot_20240903-110352.png)

-Push notification of sales from Amazon.

 ### In-app notifications

 In-app notifications appear within the application while users are actively using it.
 They’re designed to improve the user experience or guide the user to a specific app action without interrupting their flow.

 ![In-app notification](https://paper-attachments.dropboxusercontent.com/s_3A751D176E5DDEDFE7E3CEE16550EBA8C689B2FA68656B180A10AE82ED7A93DE_1725986843967_T2ANydmY83.png)

-In-app notification

 With a [75% open rate](https://truelist.co/blog/push-notification-statistics/), in-app notifications perform better than push notifications.
 Some common forms of in-app notifications include onboarding tips in the form of modals, tooltips, banners, etc.